Tekporlipos/FE_Submission02/README.md

 enough room to demonstrate how to structure components in a small program.
 3. Show us your work through your commit history
-4. Completeness: did you complete the features?5.
-Correctness: does the functionality act in sensible, thought-out ways?
+4. Completeness: did you complete the features?
+5. Correctness: does the functionality act in sensible, thought-out ways?
 6. Maintainability: is it written in a clean, maintainable way?
 7. Testing: is the system adequately tested?

 Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
 After you have pushed your code.
 Follow the